troglobit/debconf/README.md

 2. run the first script `sudo ./config` .You need to use sudo in order to make changes to the debconf database
 3. run the second script `sudo ./script`

-> P.S.
-The first script would run for only one time as after running if
-> on the first time the flag in the debconf database gets set or "seen",
-> but you can run the second script(script) any number of time.

-If you want to run the first script(config) again, do the following:

-    $ sudo gedit /var/cache/debconf/config.dat

-Search for your template(s) and remove "seen" from all the flags of your templates, once you have deleted seen, you can run the config script again.

 That's all, best of luck again and enjoy your experience!